-EUROPEAN SOUTHERN OBSERVATORY / B. FUGATE, FASORTRONICS / SCIENCE PHOTO LIBRARY EUROPEAN SOUTHERN OBSERVATORY / B. FUGATE, FASORTRONICS / SCIENCE PHOTO LIBRARY
+EUROPEAN SOUTHERN OBSERVATORY / G. HUDEPOHL / SCIENCE PHOTO LIBRARY EUROPEAN SOUTHERN OBSERVATORY / G. HUDEPOHL / SCIENCE PHOTO LIBRARY

 This image may not be used by or to promote the arms, nuclear power or tobacco industries or any religious organisation, or in any discriminatory way, or to imply the endorsement by ESO of any product, service or activity.

 Milky Way over Paranal, Chile.
 This is the night sky above the European Southern Observatory (ESO) facilities at Cerro Paranal, Chile.
 Bands of dust and glowing nebulae are seen along the band of billions of stars that is our Milky Way galaxy seen from the inside.
-The Paranal Observatory has some of the world's most advanced telescopes, including the VLT (Very Large Telescope), the VISTA (Visible and Infrared Survey Telescope for Astronomy) and the VST (VLT Survey Telescope).
-On the ground, vehicle lights and a flashlight are seen.
-At lower right is the glass dome of the Observatory's Residencia, where staff and visitors stay.Restrictions:.
+The Milky Way is arching from the Paranal peak (left) where the VLT (Very Large Telescope) is housed, to the adjacent peak (right) with the VISTA (Visible and Infrared Survey Telescope for Astronomy) building.
+Also on the Paranal peak is the VST (VLT Survey Telescope).
+This view looks towards the Pacific Ocean, some 12 kilometres away, normally cloud-covered but clear here.Restrictions:.

 Model release not required.
 Property release not required.